NAT Loopback issues

 Go to “DNS rewrites” setting.

-Here is the final result looks like.
+Here is what the final result looks like.

 Don’t forget to assign your AdGuard Home to your router’s LAN DHCP!